 Choose the right fabric

-- Choose the right fabric.
 Some materials—like leather, boucle, or other natural fibers are often harder to maintain, especially if you have pets.
-Synthetic or blended fibers not only make a fabric more supple, but they’re usually better at withstanding everyday wear and tear.
+Synthetic or blended fibers not only make a fabric more supple, but they’re usually better at resisting stains and standing up to everyday wear and tear.
 Some fabrics, like polyester, olefin, and acrylics resist moisture, mildew, chemicals, and abrasion—meaning less maintenance and cleanup on your part.
+Phew!

-- Protect it from the onset.
-While most manufacturers will treat their finished product with soil and water repellents, it’s never a bad idea to protect it further.
-A dedicated fabric protector will usually do the trick, and if you have a pet, layering a sheet or a blanket over their favorite spot is a great way to keep them from getting hair all over.
-Even more, it’s best to keep it out of direct sunlight (or anywhere that it might absorb smoke, like directly next to the kitchen) to keep the color from warping.
+Most manufacturers will treat their finished product with soil and water repellents, it’s never a bad idea to protect it further.
+A dedicated fabric protector will usually do the trick, and if you have a pet, layering a chic throw or a blanket over their favorite spot is a great way to keep them from getting hair and eau de pooch everywhere.
+It’s also a good idea to keep it out of direct sunlight if you can.
+If you can’t, a second throw is a good idea to keep the color from fading.

-- Keep it looking (and smelling) new.
-Be sure to vacuum your upholstered furniture weekly to remove any surface soil that can build up or get embedded in the fibers over time.
+Be sure to vacuum your upholstered furniture weekly to remove any surface soil and pet dander that can build up or get embedded in the fibers over time.
 For most fabrics, the soft-bristle brush attachment is a great way to really get in there.
 In addition to vacuuming and lint-rolling, you can also keep your sofa—as well as other upholstered furniture—smelling as good as it looks with Room & Linen Spray, which eliminates odors in the air and on fabrics.
-The basil, mandarin, and kale scent is fresh, clean, and smells just as good lingering in the air as it does freshening up your furniture.
+The basil, mandarin, and kale scent is fresh, clean, and smells just as good lingering in the air as it does on your furniture.